segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4-web/index.md

 ### Custom Event Naming

 Google Analytics 4 does not accept custom event names that include spaces.
 Segment replaces spaces in the Event Name in the Custom Event action with an underscore.
-As a result, you will see custom events snakecased in Google Analytics 4.
+As a result, you will see custom events snake cased in Google Analytics 4.

 Google Analytics 4 is also case sensitive.
-If you would like all event names lowercased, use the `Lowercase Event Name` setting in the Custom Event action.
+If you would like all event names to be lowercase, use the `Lowercase Event Name` setting in the Custom Event action.
 If this setting is disabled, Google will treat event names with different casing as distinct events.
 For more information, see [Google Analytics 4 Event name rules](https://support.google.com/analytics/answer/10085872?hl=en&ref_topic=9756175#event-name-rules&zippy=%2Cin-this-article.%2Cin-this-article){:target="_blank"}.

 ### Custom Dimensions & Metrics